 After law school, Gary joined Skadden Arps, one of the leading law firms in the world.
-Gary then joined Cohen Milstein Sellers & Toll PLLC and became a Partner where he focused his practice on class action litigations.
-Gary was also the Founding Partner and first Managing Partner of Whitfield Bryson & Mason LLP.
+Gary then joined Cohen Milstein Sellers & Toll PLLC and became a Partner where he focused his practice on consumer class action litigation.